bitovi/eggstractor/docs/DOCS.md

 `src/transformers/tailwind/generators.ts` - Exclusive to tailwind transformers. used to generate variable and style token metadata to style values or Tailwind class names.

-`src/transformers/variants-middleware.ts` - Code that converts the collection of Templatized/Templated style tokens to style tokens that will generate Combinatorial output.
+`src/transformers/variants-middleware.ts` - Code that converts the collection of Templated style tokens to style tokens that will generate Combinatorial output.

 <img src="flow.svg" />